matteoquintiliani/earthworm-docker-sandbox/README.md

      - directory path is EW_ENV_DIR
 ```

-A more detailed help information can be show by running:
+A more detailed help information can be shown by running:

 ```sh
 make help
 ```

-## Quick start
+## Quick start and first test

 Get ready to get your first Earthworm Environment running in a Docker container by this tool.

-We will use the Memphis test configuration available from [http://www.isti2.com/ew/distribution/memphis_test.zip](http://www.isti2.com/ew/distribution/memphis_test.zip).
+To get familiar with this tool we will use the Memphis test configuration available from [http://www.isti2.com/ew/distribution/memphis_test.zip](http://www.isti2.com/ew/distribution/memphis_test.zip).

   - Changing directory to Earthworm Docker Sandbox by: